-Hillary’s work was recently given an honorable mention award in the 2018 FENCE Select exhibit at The Arts Center of the Capital Region in Troy New York.
+Hillary’s work was recently chosen for the 2019 Open Photography Exhibition at the prestigious Salmagundi Club in Manhattan NY and the 41st Photography Open at Collar Works Gallery in Troy NY.
+She was given an honorable mention award in the 2018 FENCE Select exhibit at The Arts Center of the Capital Region.
 She credits her art residency at Atelier de la Rose in Montcabrier France (2015) for opening her artistic eye and changing how she seeks power & beauty in her images.
 A multi-medium artist, Hillary hopes to instill a purpose to her images, whether they be paintings or photographs.
 Hillary has participated in multiple group and solo exhibitions.

-This Spring Collar Works Gallery in Troy, New York will have Hillary’s work on display in the 41st Photography Regional guest curated by Daniel Aycock and Kathleen Vance of Front Room Gallery NYC.
+This past year at Collar Works Gallery in Troy, Hillary’s work was on display in the 41st Photography Regional guest curated by Daniel Aycock and Kathleen Vance of Front Room Gallery NYC.
 The show received wonderful reviews in the Albany Times Union and the Hudson Valley 360.
 Read more about Hillary’s work with photographing The Masterpieces of the Earth Collection.

 Hillary has traveled extensively over her life and has documented her travels and experiences in powerful and intriguing images.
 Her photography stretches the limits of possibility and imagination.
 Her paintings capture time and dimension, and offers observers suggestions of alternative and parallel universes.
 Trained in both realism and abstract Hillary often merges the two styles to create her own unique body of work.
 Hillary recently completed an art residency at Dacia Gallery in Manhattan NYC in April.